How to say father and mother in Chinese

 In Hong Kong, I quite often hear children address their father as “Daddy” and mother “Mommy”.
 It is not that Hong Kong children speak English with their parents.
 They use Cantonese when speaking to their parents, but addressing them in a different language.

-But there is more to how mother is perceived.
-Mother can also be strict.
+In reality, mother can also be very strict.
 The term “tiger mom”, 虎妈 (hǔ mā), has been very popular to describe Chinese moms.
 Although this is a relatively recent term, a strict mother is not a new concept.
 There are many stories about strict mothers in China.
 One such famous mother is the mother of Mencius (c.
 371–c.
 289 bc).
 One story goes that she destroyed perfectly good cloth just to teach her naughty son a lesson.

 © 2022 MSL Master.
 All Rights Reserved